Apple's new digital personal assistant is distinctively feminine, just like the disembodied voices of GPS, voicemail, and corporate call centers.

 But perhaps shifts in our relationship with technology since Apple's original Siri pilot may have pushed Apple to opt for a woman.
 In 1987, people didn't rely on their devices the way we do today.
 They didn't trust them as much.
 Apple needed to build that trust and wanted its then-imaginary personal assistant to project an air of competence.
 Natural choice?
 Manly avatar.
 But as people have gained confidence in their gadgets, the question for Apple has shifted from performance to likability.
 And that brings us to another point Nass makes: marketers have an easier time finding a universally likable female voice than a male one.
 This dovetails with the way stereotypes work; our prejudices make us dislike hearing a man go about secretarial work.

-As Alexis put it, Siri can make everyone feel like Don Draper
+As Alexis put it, Siri can make anyone feel like Don Draper